 The Dean's List is compiled at the close of each semester.
-It includes all full-time students earning a grade point average of 3.00 or above, excluding grades in those courses which do not carry credit toward graduation.
+It includes all students in 12 or more credit hours (full-time) of graded (A-F) coursework earning a grade point average of 3.00 or above, excluding grades in those courses which do not carry credit toward graduation.
 A student who receives a grade of "I" or "X" will not be considered for the Dean's List for that term.

-Graduation with honors falls into three categories:

-- Cum Laude- Awarded for a cumulative GPA of 3.2 to 3.59 - Magna Cum Laude- Awarded for a cumulative GPA of 3.6 to 3.79 - Summa Cum Laude- Awarded for a cumulative GPA of 3.8 to 4.0
+Graduation with honors falls into three categories: - Cum Laude- Awarded for a cumulative GPA of 3.2 to 3.59 - Magna Cum Laude- Awarded for a cumulative GPA of 3.6 to 3.79 - Summa Cum Laude- Awarded for a cumulative GPA of 3.8 to 4.0